Rules and Rule Sets

 Scheduling a Rule Set

-1. Click the ellipsis and select Schedule Rule Set.
+2. From the drop-down menu, select Schedule Rule Set.

 Viewing Rules and Schedules